Upgrade and Configure Symas OpenLDAP 2.6 Server with Replication on RHEL/CentOS 8

 If Using remoteauth With TLS handling

-was renamed to remoteauth_tls_peerkey_hash
+remoteauth_tls_pin was renamed to remoteauth_tls_peerkey_hash.

 The individual TLS configuration variables: